-- Port 443 will need to be open for WCTP.

-- Port 444 will need to be open for SNPP.

-- To configure the SMTP failover, you will need to know your SMTP server address, port to connect on and required authentication credentials.
+- Port 444 will need to be open for SNPP. - To configure the SMTP failover, you will need to know your SMTP server address, port to connect on and required authentication credentials.

 Step 1: Configure FirstNet-PRIMARY as a delivery method